 In some sauropods, the cervical neural spines are bifid (i.e., having separate left and right metapophyses and a trough between them).
-This morphology appears to have evolved at least five times (in Mamenchisaurus, flagellicaudatans, Camarasaurus Cope, 1877, Erketu and Opisthocoelicaudia Borsuk-Bialynicka, 1977) with no apparent reversals (Wedel and Taylor, in review).
+This morphology appears to have evolved at least five times (in Mamenchisaurus, flagellicaudatans, Camarasaurus Cope, 1877, Euhelopodidae sensu D'Emic (2012) and Opisthocoelicaudia Borsuk-Bialynicka, 1977) with no apparent reversals.
 This morphology, then, seems to have been easy for sauropods to gain, but difficult or perhaps impossible to lose.
-Bifid cervical vertebrae are extremely uncommon in other taxa, and among extant animals they are found only in ratite birds, e.g., Rhea americana Linnaeus, 1758 (Tsuihiji, 2004, figure 2B), Casuarius casuarius Brisson, 1760 (Schwarz et al., 2007, figure 5B) and Dromaius novaehollandiae Latham, 1790 (Osborn, 1898, figure 1).
-It has often been assumed that in sauropods with bifid cervical spines, the intermetapophyseal trough housed a large ligament analogous to the nuchal ligament of artiodactyl mammals (e.g., Janensch, 1929, plate 4; Alexander, 1985, pp. 13-14; Wilson and Sereno, 1998, p.
+Bifid cervical vertebrae are extremely uncommon in other taxa, and among extant animals they are found only in birds: the ibis Theristicus (Tambussi et al., 2012) and ratites including Rhea americana Linnaeus, 1758 (Tsuihiji, 2004, figure 2B), Casuarius casuarius Brisson, 1760

+(Schwarz, Frey & Meyer, 2007, figure 5B) and Dromaius novaehollandiae Latham, 1790 (Osborn, 1898, figure 1).
+It has often been assumed that in sauropods with bifid cervical spines, the intermetapophyseal trough housed a large ligament analogous to the nuchal ligament of artiodactyl mammals (e.g., Janensch, 1929, plate 4; Alexander, 1985, pp. 13-14; Wilson & Sereno, 1998, p.
 60).
 Such an arrangement seems unlikely, as lowering the ligament into the trough would reduce its mechanical advantage; however, this is similar to the arrangement seen in Rhea americana, in which branches of the "nuchal ligament" attach to the base of the trough (Tsuihiji, 2004, figure 3).
-More direct evidence is found in ligament scars in the troughs of some diplodocids: these can be prominent, as in the doorknob-sized attachment site in the Apatosaurus sp. cervical OMNH 01341 (Figure 9.1).
+More direct evidence is found in ligament scars in the troughs of some diplodocids: these can be prominent, as in the doorknob-sized attachment site in the Apatosaurus sp. cervical OMNH 01341 (Fig. 9.1).

-However, ligament cannot have filled the trough as envisaged by Alexander (1985, figure 4C), because pneumatic foramina are often found in the base of the troughs of presacral vertebrae, for example in the cervicals of Apatosaurus (Figure 9.1) and the dorsal vertebrae of Camarasaurus sp.
-CM 584 (Figure 9.2).
-In some specimens, a ligament scar and pneumatic foramen occur together in the intermetapophyseal trough (Figure 9.1; Schwarz et al., 2007, figure' 6E).
+However, ligament cannot have filled the trough as envisaged by Alexander (1985, figure 4C), because pneumatic foramina are often found in the base of the troughs of presacral vertebrae, for example in the cervicals of Apatosaurus (Fig. 9.1) and the dorsal vertebrae of Camarasaurus sp.
+CM 584 (Fig. 9.2).
+In some specimens, a ligament scar and pneumatic foramen occur together in the intermetapophyseal trough (Fig. 9.1; Schwarz, Frey & Meyer, 2007, figure 6E).
 Pneumatic diverticula are sometimes found between the centropostzygapophyseal laminae even in sauropods with non-bifid spines, as shown by the isolated brachiosaurid cervical MIWG 7306 from the Isle of Wight (Naish, 2008), so the presence of soft-tissue diverticula in this location is probably primitive for Neosauropoda at least.
+In conclusion, while some ligament was undoubtedly present within the trough formed by the metapophyses of bifid neural spines, much of the space was probably filled with pneumatic diverticula.